itom-project/plugins/libmodbus/docs/LibModBus.rst

     IP-Address of the connected Modbus-TCP device or serial port for Modbus-RTU connection.
 Under Windows COM1-COM9 is supported, unix-based systems should use /dev/ttyS0.. or /dev/ttyUSB0..

 **port**: {int}, read-only
-    port used for IP commonication or device ID for ModbusRTU
+    port used for IP communication or device ID for ModbusRTU

 **baud**: {int}, read-only
-    The baudrate of the port for RTU commonication
+    The baudrate of the port for RTU communication

 **parity**: {str}, read-only
-    Parity for RTU commonication (N->None, E->Even, O->Odd)
+    Parity for RTU communication (N->None, E->Even, O->Odd)

 **databit**: {int}, read-only
-    Number of bits to be written in line for RTU commonication
+    Number of bits to be written in line for RTU communication

 **stopbit**: {int}, read-only
-    Stop bits after every n bits for RTU commonication
+    Stop bits after every n bits for RTU communication

 **output_mode**: {bool}
     if output_mode is true, multiple outputs will be sent to command line, e.g. register values of getVal function.
 Default is false